 Chesterfield is a larger medium-sized town located in the state of Virginia.
 With a population of 67,410 people and 11 constituent neighborhoods, Chesterfield is the 16th largest community in Virginia.

-Chesterfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Chesterfield is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Chesterfield who work in office and administrative support (14.33%), management occupations (11.71%), and sales jobs (10.76%).
+Unlike some towns, Chesterfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chesterfield are a mix of both white- and blue-collar jobs.
+Overall, Chesterfield is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Chesterfield who work in office and administrative support (12.61%), management occupations (11.70%), and sales jobs (10.29%).

 Also of interest is that Chesterfield has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Chesterfield in 2010 was $33,721, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $134,884 for a family of four.
+The per capita income in Chesterfield in 2018 was $37,164, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
+This equates to an annual income of $148,656 for a family of four.
 However, Chesterfield contains both very wealthy and poor people as well.

-Chesterfield is a very ethnically-diverse town.
+Chesterfield is an extremely ethnically-diverse town.
 The people who call Chesterfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chesterfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chesterfield include German, Irish, Italian, and Polish.
+Important ancestries of people in Chesterfield include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Chesterfield is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.